Houston Food Bank: History

 The Houston Food Bank first opened its doors on March 8, 1982, as a vision realized for compassionate individuals to provide hunger relief.
+It was founded by Bert Bandini.
 Their first home was a storefront in a north Houston shopping center donated by Joan and Stanford Alexander, who linked arms with founding forces based at Houston Metropolitan Ministries, now Interfaith Ministries for Greater Houston.
 By the end of 1984, the Houston Food Bank became a member of Second Harvest Network, now Feeding America.
 The Albert and Ethel Herzstein Foundation donated funding to purchase a 73,000 square foot warehouse in 1988 on US 59 at Cavalcade.
 In 2007, the Food Bank signed an agreement to purchase the Sysco Distribution Center at 535 Portwall Street, which now serves as the food bank's current headquarters.
 The large facility houses employee offices, an onsite conference center fitting upwards of 400 people, food separating stations and a food storage warehouse.
-As of 2020, the Houston Food Bank has been servicing the Houston community for 38 years.It was started by Bert Bandini.
+As of 2025, the Houston Food Bank has been servicing the Houston community for 43 years.